There is an option now on your profile page

 - Central Themes:

 - The Fallen Greatness of Man: Everywhere in the Imperium, there is decay of mind, body, and spirit.
 Once, the armies of Man were led by Demigods; now, the forces of the Imperium are fragmented and distrustful of each other.
 The God-Emperor conquered the galaxy in a few centuries, but the Imperium now struggles to merely survive.
 Men once rearranged the stars to better suit themselves, but Imperial technology has been largely stagnant, when not actually regressive, for over ten thousand years.
+"In ancient times, men built wonders, laid claim to the stars and sought to better themselves for the good of all.
+But we are much wiser now."

 - During the Golden Age of Technology the galaxy was already explored by humans.
 The government was benevolent and liberal to allow xeno races to coexist peacefully, despite being able to crush it with little effort.
 But then the Age of Strife came, losing almost all technology achievements and bringing us research monopoly and A.I. prohibition.